 2. Decide on what kind of exam you want to take

 There are exams for translation and interpretation.
 There are also exams custom made for copywriters and editors, as well as other specific skill sets.
-Make sure to read though the options and select your exam(s) carefully based on your desired translation career.
+Make sure to read through the options and select your exam(s) carefully based on your desired translation career.

 3. Check the exam schedule

-The LCE website updates exam dates, the first part of which are taken on-line.
+The LCE website updates exam dates, the first part of which are taken online.

 The website is not updated regularly, nor does it offer a notification service.
 I suggest checking it every day if you are serious about bringing your translation career up to the next level.